galih56/cuci-mobil/README.md

 I friend asked me to build a simple web app connected with his firebase db.
 He built a mobile app with kotlin to his brother's record car wash store transactions.
 Not a big big project.
-Just having fun with firebase and reactjs
+Just me having fun with firebase+react and  and my friend with the kotlin.